Are We Closer to a Cure for HIV?

 In these difficult times of the COVID-19 pandemic, you’re probably not expecting any happy news coming out of the world of infectious diseases.
-But here’s some positivity to hold on to: A person in London has become the second-ever person to be completely cured of HIV, the sexually transmitted infection that, if untreated, can lead to AIDS.
+But here’s some positivity to hold on to: A person in London has become the second-ever person to be completely cured of HIV, the sexually transmitted infection (it is not only a sexually transmitted infection, it can also be transmitted with blood products and sharing needles) that, if untreated, can lead to AIDS.

 After going through a stem cell transplant from a donor with an HIV-resistant gene, there was no active viral infection in this person’s blood 30 months after stopping anti-retroviral therapy—the typical treatment for HIV—reports a study on the case published in The Lancet.
 This is effectively a cure—a word not thrown around lightly in the chronic illness world.